What are the best compostable nappies Australia has?

-As mentioned before, Eenee compostable nappies are 100% free of plastic, and they have created nappy pants or belt to keep the nappy in place.
+As mentioned before, Eenee compostable nappies are 100% plastic-free, and they have created nappy pants or belts to keep the nappy in place.

-Well, it is pretty straightforward really, and you can watch the video below to see how to fit the nappies on your baby successfully.
+It is pretty straightforward, and you can watch the video below to see how to fit the nappies on your baby successfully.

 Our Experience with Eenee compostable nappies?

-When we first found out about Eenee compostable nappies, we felt very excited to try them out; however, we were unsure what to expect.
+When we first learned about Eenee compostable nappies, we felt very excited to try them out; however, we were unsure what to expect.

 Are these compostable nappies going to work?

-Or would they sound like an excellent sustainable solution but give as regular leaks and perform poorly?
+Or would they sound like an excellent sustainable solution but give regular leaks and perform poorly?

-Well, we ordered a trial pack word $46,90(plus $18,- postage will differ per location) and started trying these compostable nappies to find answers for our questions.
-We ordered the starter pack containing one stretchable pull-up cover with side opening and one pack of 26 compostable u pads, and like a flash, the postman arrived at our front door.
+Well, we ordered a trial pack worth $46,90(plus $18- postage will differ per location) and started trying these compostable nappies to find answers to our questions.
+We ordered the starter pack containing one stretchable pull-up cover with a side opening and one pack of 26 compostable u pads, and like a flash, the postman arrived at our front door.
 Wow, that went quickly.
 We are off to a good start!

-We were excited to try out these nappies, and however, we are planning to use them at night time, we started out trying them on daytime first until we felt confidant enough to fit them on bub for a full overnight.
+We were excited to try out these nappies but plan to use them at night.
+We tried them in the daytime until we felt confident enough to fit them on Bub for a full overnight.

-(Our trial baby is 19 months old and 11,5 kilo, we choose for U-Pads size L)
+(Our trial baby is 19 months old and 11,5 kilos; we choose U-Pads size L)

-Shall we have a look at Pro’s and con’s first?
-Ok let’s get started.
+Shall we have a look at the pros and cons first?
+Okay, let’s get started.